iqbalaqaba/checker/README.md

 ### Git hook

 All you need to do is type in `checker install` and it will automatically install the prepare-commit-msg hook to your current git project.
-It will look like this:
+It will look something like this:

 ```
 #!/bin/bash

 #### Begin of checker script
+if [ -f /Users/user/.rvm/bin/rvm-shell ]; then
+  /Users/user/.rvm/bin/rvm-shell 'ruby-1.9.3-p286' -c 'checker'
+else
   checker
+fi

 if [ $? = 1 ]; then
   exit 1